What is Respect in Marriage?

 This is a kind of respect that is fundamentally lacking in emotionally abusive relationships, where the freedom and independence of one partner are typically subordinated to the whims of the other.

 Appraisal Respect completes the vector of where the notion of respect is going in any given relationship.
 Appraisal respect is contingent on the ability to exert and receive influence.
 It describes the “give and take” of marriage.
 Appraisal respect is an indication of the quality of attachment in the marital bond.
 The more securely attached the couple is to one another, the higher the degree of Appraisal Respect.

 Behavior is the fulcrum of Appraisal Respect.
 Behaviors which pivot the relationship toward deeper degrees of Appraisal Respect operate along a moral dimension; trustworthiness, willingness to listen and accept influence, loving consideration and thoughtfulness, and patience and acceptance are all qualities which enhance Appraisal Respect.

-It’s useful to think of Recognition Respect as essential, and Appraisal Respect as contingent upon the manifestation of the aforementioned marital virtues.
+It’s useful to think of Recognition Respect as essential, and Appraisal Respect as contingent upon the manifestation of the martial virtues.
 The quality of attachment is driven by the positive or negative impact of marital behaviors.
 This is how we get to the notion in Gottman Couples Therapy of a Positive or Negative Sentiment Override.

 Respect can move in bi-directionally.
 The more respect is bestowed, the more respect is received.
 Dis-respect can operate similarly.
 Respect dynamics can set up vicious or virtuous circles.

 There are four key factors in generating and preserving respect in marriage.
 They are mutuality, reciprocity, and accommodation, and acceptance.

 Reciprocity is the actionable “virtuous circle” of “give and take.”
 Reciprocity seeks balance and fairness.
 Reciprocity, like Mutuality, increases respect by attending to the balance of power and influence.

-Accommodation is the mitigating factor which attends to the fact that the couple is a voluntary union of individuals with sometimes differing wants and needs.
+Accommodation is the mitigating factor that attends to the fact that the couple is a voluntary union of individuals with sometimes differing wants and needs.
 Accommodation is the willingness to respectfully protect personal boundaries.

 Research tells us that when couples are scrupulously attentive to, and accommodating of personal boundaries, respect is the outcome.